 In Western Serengeti, most budget accommodation options are located here (mostly out of the park), making it a great base for a budget Serengeti safari tour.
 Grumeti river is a landmark that is a reliable spot for wildlife-viewing throughout the year.
 During July to September, large herds of wildebeest cross between the banks of the Grumenti and Mara rivers.

 Among the various activities that you’ll want to include in your Serengeti tour is wildlife drives.
 Many visitors view these drives as the main reason to go on an African safari.
 To spot elusive animals like leopards and black rhinos, it’s worthwhile spending two to three days on safari with the help of an experienced guide.
 Lion, elephant, and Cape buffalo are in strong numbers throughout the park, and the Serengeti also boasts the highest population of lions in Africa.

-Lastly, no Serengeti safari is complete without a hot air balloon ride.
-The experience takes you floating over the vast plains for an hour, providing you with amazing aerial views of the park's wildlife.
+Lastly, no Serengeti trip is complete without a hot air balloon ride.
+The experience takes you floating over the vast plains for an hour, providing you with amazing aerial views of the park’s wildlife.
 Be sure to reserve in advance to guarantee your spot.

 Best Time to Visit Serengeti National Park

 If you are planning Serengeti National Park trips, the best time to visit is between December and June when wildlife concentrations are at their highest.
 However, the park can be visited all year round, so travelers can plan their visit based on their preferences.
 April to December is a good time for those interested in witnessing the wildebeest migration, with the Seronera Area or the Southern part of the park being the best base.
 The western corridor of the park, where the Grumeti River crossing takes place, is worth visiting between May and July.
 The best base during the dry season, particularly in August, is the Northern Serengeti.

 Explore the Serengeti Migration